-The latest revised edition of the GSP audit manual, “How Green is your School?” is available and is priced Rs.105/- only.
-‘Be Waterwise’ is priced at Rs.
-100/- only.
+The latest revised edition of the GSP Audit manual, “How Green is your School?” is available and is priced Rs.175/- only

 You can order a few copies for your team by visiting our online store: http://csestore.cse.org.in.
-The manual will be sent by registered post.
-Should you like the manual to be sent via courier, then courier charges (Rs 70) will be applicable.
+The manual will be sent by courier and if courier service is not available in your area, then the manual will be sent by registered post.

 It’s the school’s choice.
-Typically the audit takes around six weeks to observe, monitor and collect data, but the school can submit any time before October 31 (last date to submit the audit).
+Typically the audit takes around six weeks to observe, monitor and collect data, but the school can submit any time on/before October 31 (last date to submit the audit).

 Yes, the residential schools should include data for resources consumed through the day (24 hours).

-26. Can I copy/ paste the data from last year’s Audit?
+25. Can I copy and paste the data from last year’s Audit?

 The school profile and general details have been auto-populated to the new Audit.
 You can copy from the previous years’ Audit, however, we encourage that a new set of students participate in the Audit – the key objective is to build the next generation of environmentally sensitive citizens.

 Specific guidelines are mentioned with the questions, where needed.
-You can refer to our knowledge bank for elaborate information on different sections.
+You can refer to our knowledge bank for elaborate information on different sections on www.greenschoolsprogramme.org

-The system will not allow you to submit if any of the questions have not been answered.
+The system will not allow you to proceed ahead and submit if any of the questions have not been answered.
 It is mandatory for all sections to be completed before submitting.

-Yes, you can upload additional information with supporting pictures in the space provided at the end of Audit.
+Yes, you can upload additional information with supporting pictures and documents in the space provided at the end of each section of the Audit.

-30. Can the audit form with the questions be printed/ Can I see all the questions for the audit on a page?
+29. Can the audit form with the questions be printed?
+Can I see all the questions for the audit on a page?

-No, you cannot move to the next page without answering all the questions.
-If audit teams assigned for each section want to start working on each section simultaneously, the audit questionnaire can be downloaded from the audit portal (top right, below the red band).
-BUT, please note, you can submit only after you complete ALL sections.
+No, you cannot move to the next page/section without answering all the questions.
+If audit teams assigned for each section want to start working on their respective section simultaneously, you may refer to the GSP Manual (Q18) BUT, please note, you can submit only after you complete ALL sections.
 The system will not accept incomplete reports.
 Incomplete reports will not be rated or considered for the GSP Awards.

-32. I am not able to move from section to another, say from Air to Energy or from Air to Water, from either the top of the page, or the bottom of the page.
+31. I am not able to move from section to another, say from Air to Energy or from Air to Water, from either the top or the bottom navigation.
 When I try, a preventive additional box pops up.
 What should I do?

 You may be seeing a cached version.
 Please log out and log in again.
 Then, click on reload (F5).
-You should able to move to another section.
-If the problem persists, please mail us at email@example.com.
+You should able to move to another section, only if the previous section is complete.
+If the problem persists, please mail us at firstname.lastname@example.org.